jones-lab-tamu/CBASv2/README.md

 The training module in v3 introduces a modern, efficient workflow for creating high-quality, custom datasets and models.

 *   **Active Learning Interface:** The new "Review & Correct" mode allows you to pre-label videos with an existing model.
-You can then use the new **confidence-based filtering and zoomable timeline** to rapidly find and correct the model's mistakes, dramatically reducing manual labeling time.
+You can then use the new **confidence-based filtering and interactive timeline** to rapidly find and correct the model's mistakes, dramatically reducing manual labeling time.
 *   **Flexible Training Options:** Train models using balanced oversampling or a weighted-loss function to handle rare behaviors.
-*   **Detailed Performance Metrics:** After training, CBAS automatically generates detailed performance reports, F1/precision/recall plots, and confusion matrices to help you evaluate and trust your new custom model.
+*   **Automated Performance Reports:** After training, CBAS automatically generates detailed performance reports, including F1/precision/recall plots and confusion matrices, to help you evaluate and trust your new custom model.

 <p align="center">
     <img src=".//assets/training_1.png" alt="CBAS Training Diagram" style="width: 500px; height: auto;">